lukechatton/mc-status-panel/README.md

-# mcwar-panel
+# MC Status Panel

+This was one of my first projects using Node.js
+The goal was to create a simple monitoring panel for the nearly dozen servers on mcwar.us

-* This panel is no longer in use.
+No longer in use.